Something to know about Law School Exams

 - One or two weeks before exams, TAKE THE MOCK PRACTICE EXAM.
 We want to make sure that you don’t stress on the exam software.

 - Bring your access card with you!
 Before receiving your exam packet, we have to verify who you are.

 - BRING YOUR OWN POWER CORDS TO THE EXAM!

 - During exams, if you experience any computer issues, raise your hand for help.
 If the classroom proctors does not see you, stand… Per exam guidelines, student with computer issues will need to hand write your exam.

-- Remember that our Law Help Desk located in Bannan Hall is here to help!
+- Remember that our Law Help Desk located in Bannan Hall 137 for help!